Jelvani/hddb/README.md

 `software/`: The HDDB client and compiler live here.

-`examples`: RTL examples along with client software for driving the examples live here.
+`examples/`: RTL examples along with client software for driving the examples live here.